Chia-Network/chialisp-web/docs/doc4.md

 ---
 id: doc4
-title: Part 4 - The Compiler and Other Useful Information
+title: 4 - The Compiler and Other Useful Information
 ---

 This guide assumes that you have already read the previous parts.